japila-books/spark-sql-internals/docs/spark-sql-Analyzer-ResolveBroadcastHints.md

 apply(plan: LogicalPlan): LogicalPlan
 ----

-NOTE: `apply` is part of link:catalyst/Rule.md#apply[Rule Contract] to apply a rule to a link:spark-sql-LogicalPlan.adoc[logical plan].
+NOTE: `apply` is part of catalyst/Rule.md#apply[Rule Contract] to apply a rule to a spark-sql-LogicalPlan.md[logical plan].

-`apply` transforms link:spark-sql-LogicalPlan-UnresolvedHint.adoc[UnresolvedHint] operators into link:spark-sql-LogicalPlan-ResolvedHint.adoc[ResolvedHint] for the hint names as `BROADCAST`, `BROADCASTJOIN` or `MAPJOIN` (case-insensitive).
+`apply` transforms spark-sql-LogicalPlan-UnresolvedHint.md[UnresolvedHint] operators into spark-sql-LogicalPlan-ResolvedHint.md[ResolvedHint] for the hint names as `BROADCAST`, `BROADCASTJOIN` or `MAPJOIN` (case-insensitive).

-For `UnresolvedHints` with no link:spark-sql-LogicalPlan-UnresolvedHint.adoc#parameters[parameters], `apply` marks the entire child logical plan as eligible for broadcast, i.e.  link:spark-sql-LogicalPlan-ResolvedHint.adoc#creating-instance[creates] a `ResolvedHint` with the child operator and `HintInfo` with link:spark-sql-HintInfo.adoc#broadcast[broadcast] flag on.
+For `UnresolvedHints` with no spark-sql-LogicalPlan-UnresolvedHint.md#parameters[parameters], `apply` marks the entire child logical plan as eligible for broadcast, i.e.  spark-sql-LogicalPlan-ResolvedHint.md#creating-instance[creates] a `ResolvedHint` with the child operator and `HintInfo` with spark-sql-HintInfo.md#broadcast[broadcast] flag on.

 For `UnresolvedHints` with parameters defined, `apply` considers the parameters the names of the tables to <<applyBroadcastHint, apply broadcast hint>> to.